nikithajl/sql_review_env/README.md

 Hard tasks use a performance grader that combines:

-- Correctness against the reference result set
+- correctness against the reference result set
-- Task-specific anti-pattern removal
+- task-specific anti-pattern removal
-- Query-plan quality using `EXPLAIN QUERY PLAN`
+- query-plan quality using `EXPLAIN QUERY PLAN`
-- Explanation quality via SQL comments
+- explanation quality via SQL comments

 This rewards agents that preserve semantics while also removing the actual performance anti-pattern, not just rewriting the query superficially.